 4. Configure Some Extra Options

-Choose whatever you think essential for your eCommerce website.
-Just select the check box to get all these options automatically on your site.
-If you want you can also install them later manually as well.
+Choose whatever you think is essential for your eCommerce website.
+Select the check box to automatically get all these options on your site.
+If you want, you can also install them later manually as well.

-Now the setup wizard asks you to connect your site with the aforementioned Jetpack.
-This plugin works amazingly with all the functionalities of automated tax ensuring the highest security.
+Now the setup wizard asks you to connect your site with the Jetpack.
+This plugin works amazingly with all the functionalities of automated tax, ensuring the highest security.
 You can install it later also from the WordPress directory.

 Click “Continue with Jetpack”.